bryansashakim/RA-Guide/src/reproducible_documents/overview.md

 For each of my research projects, I write documentation in Markdown format and then create outputs as a PDF using Pandoc and as a website with Mkdocs.

+Personally, I like to work off the Markdown interface in Rstudio 1.4 - you can easily output your docs in pdf which I do frequently.

 ### Pandoc